standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

 ## Policy makers: what you need to do

-* Involve management as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy.
+* Involve managers as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy.
 * Make sure there are also automated tests set up for policy documentation.
 * Fix policy documentation promptly if it fails a test.
 * Make sure the code reflects any changes to the policy (see [Maintain version control](version-control-and-history.md)).

-## Management: what you need to do
+## Managers: what you need to do

 * Make sure to test with real end users as quickly and often as possible.
 * Plan the work to integrate small parts very often instead of large parts less frequently.